-Photographer will not provide any unedited or “RAW” files.
-Photographer may choose not to deliver all
+Photographers will not provide any unedited or “RAW” files.
+The photographer may choose not to deliver all

 photographs taken during the Photography Time.
 Photographer will make every reasonable effort to

-correct exposure, colour, tone, contrast, sharpness, and cropping of all delivered photographs to the liking
+correct exposure, color, tone, contrast, sharpness, and cropping of all delivered photographs to the liking

 of Client.
 Photographer will not selectively edit portions, remove or add people or objects, or otherwise